reergymerej/whatsupdoc/README.md

-# Slut-Doc
+# Whats Up Doc

-Wouldn't it be nice if you could run a command to generate documentation in your README.md?
-You can with this Simple Library Used To Document.
+Generate pretty API docs in your project's README.

 ## How to Use